 The last was an infamous Cosmo, again another short drink, but less shaking was needed luckily for me!
 The best bit about this drink is the orange peel fire you get to do, I was quite impressed with mine (thanks to Rhianna for the photo!) however I was overshadowed by this one!
 It was so impressive!

 I loved the evening, and I’m told that this class costs £20 which includes the three cocktails you make, which is super reasonable and something to do on a night out to get everyone laughing and having fun, just like we did.
 I really enjoyed learning how to make all the cocktails but the mojito was my fave one to make, I’m looking forward to impressing my friends with my skills soon, what would be the one cocktail you’d love to learn to make?
-Let me know in the comments!
+Let me know in the comments! you can also find a great list of cocktail masterclasses in Leeds here which is super handy when you’ve done a few luke I have now!

 Big thanks to All Bar One for inviting me along to try it out and review.
 Thoughts and opinions are as always my own.